+But we're betting two out of every three first-time homebuyers do not know they need closing costs.
+Why should they?
+If they've never bought a home before, they wouldn't know about closing costs.
 All of a buyer's closings are detailed on the Good Faith Estimate, available from the buyer's lender.
-They cover everything extra a buyer needs to pay such as lender fees, prorations, title and notary and more.
+They cover everything extra a buyer needs to pay, such as lender fees, prorations, title, and notary, and more.

-If you are putting down 20% of the sales price or more, a short sale bank is very unlikely to award a credit for closing costs.
+If you are putting down 20% of the sales price or more and bypassing mortgage insurance, a short sale bank is very unlikely to award credit for closing costs.
 Banks view buyers like this as flush with cash.
-If you have the ability to save 20% or more, you can probably pay your own closing costs, too.
-I would be very astonished if a bank would agree to pay closing costs for an 80% LTV loan.
+If you can save 20% or more, you can probably pay your closing costs, too.

-How to Improve the Odds a Short Sale Bank Will Pay a Seller Credit for Closing Costs
+How to Improve the Odds of a Seller Credit

-This means you probably cannot make a lowball offer.
-In fact, you might have to add the amount of your closing costs on top of the sales price to entice the bank to accept it.
+The one thing a buyer of a short sale who needs a closing cost credit can do is to pay a reasonable sales price.
+It means you probably cannot make a lowball offer.
+You might have to add the number of your closing costs on top of the sales price to entice the bank to accept it.

-This can be a tricky situation because you don't want to pay too much for the home.
+It can be a tricky situation because you don't want to pay too much for the home.
 If you bump up that sales price too far, then it probably won't appraise for your lender.
 If your lender won't appraise it, you won't get the loan if the short sale bank won't back down.
-It can become a Catch-22 situation.
+It can become a catch-22 situation.

 To make sure you don't run into problems, ask your buyer's agent to give you a print out of the comparable sales.
 If your sales price falls within the range of comparable sales, then increasing it a little bit to include a seller concession for closing costs might be the little tweak you need to get your short sale offer accepted.